 Managing the details of each housesit has for us been our key to success.

 Preparations help you in the ‘What if’ scenarios

-Finally, at another housesit in Italy our retired professionals experienced a freak summer thunderstorm and the roof started to leak water down the wall, over the painting, which by the way is the first thing we removed from the room.
-Then we were rushing to place every pot and pan from the kitchen and the towels from the bath to keep the water from spreading further in the house.
-Thank goodness the landlord lived next door and was experiencing the storm too.
-The next day he helped us to reseal the roof so we did not have to worry should another storm descend on us.
+Finally, at another housesit in Italy our retired professionals experienced a freak summer thunderstorm.
+The roof started to leak water down the wall, over the paintings, which they quickly removed from the main room to protect them.
+Then they rushed to place every pot and pan from the kitchen and the towels from the bath to collect the water.